Cleaning Rugs: Should You Hire a Professional or Do It Yourself?

 Vacuums are one of the primary tools you’ll need to suck out the accumulated dirt on your rugs.
 It’s also a great way to keep the rugs clean by vacuuming frequently, with the recommendation falling between two to four times per month.

-Other tools include a broom or a tennis racket, a gentle detergent solution, a couple of clean sponges, tap water, and a hairdryer.
-For the detergent solution, mix 1/4 teaspoon of a light dishwashing detergent like Joy with one cup of tap water.
+Among other things are a broom or a tennis racket, a mild detergent solution, a couple of sponges, tap water, and a hairdryer.
+Mix one cup of tap water with one half teaspoon of a light dishwashing detergent such as Joy for the detergent solution.

 2. Manually remove embedded dirt